pbihler/atom-macros/README.md

   open 'https://atom.io/packages/atom-macros'

 @openBrowser.icon = 'ion-earth'

+# Some event handlers are also provided:

+@onLoad = ->
+  undefined # called, when the macros have been loaded, i.e. when Atom started

+@onUnload = ->
+  undefined # called, when the macros have been unloaded, i.e. when Atom stopped

 ```

-The macro definitions in atom are updated as soon as the file is changed, i.e. after saving.
+The macro definitions in Atom are updated as soon as the file is changed, i.e. after saving.

 ### Predefined methods